srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

 # Task 2: Verify and monitor your virtual machine deployment

-In this task, we will verify the virtual machine deployed correctly.
+In this task, we will verify the virtual machine is deployed correctly.

 1. From the **All services** blade, search for and select **Virtual machines**.